Our solution is the problem. Our Way is the obstacle.

 When Google shared these images online, humans couldn't stop looking at it.
 Disgusted but strangely attracted.
 Creepy.
 Eerie.
 Just like us.
 But perhaps this is what we look like to computers.
 To algorithms, our chase for beauty looks like this: porn, selfies, with a side of a small lap dog.

 A New Religion

 Who can have the most things, be the youngest, the most beautiful, the most neurotic, the most Zen, the most healthy, the most ambitious, the most achievements, the most minimal, the most productive, the most relaxed, the happiest, the saddest, the most trauma, the most inspirational, the most spiritual?
-We can quantify it, which is to say, we can keep score.
+We can quantify it, which is to say, we've figured out a way to score what was once impossible to score.
 What we care about now is winning.
 And to beat the world, we must disconnect from it.

 Through Art We See

 Rather than prayers for world peace or the health of our family, this is our new conversation with God: "Why can’t I ever be perfect?
 Why can't I ever find peace?
 If I wasn't so dirty, I would shine so bright.
 I want to be pretty.
 I want to be rich, like him.
 I want to be lovely, like her.
 I want to be beautiful.
 Why can’t I ever be happy?
 Why can't I ever have it all?
 No one understands me.
 I'm all alone.
 I hate this feeling.
 How far have I come?"